Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/recruitment-guide-part-6.md

-# Concise Guide to Specialized Recruitment - Part 6: Onboarding and Trainings
+# Concise Guide to Specialized Recruitment - Part 6: Onboarding and Training

-The recruitment process doesn't end with a hiring.
-It ends when we have a new employee that is fully integrated within the team.
-This usually happens through onboarding and trainings.
+The recruitment process extends beyond the act of hiring and concludes when a new employee becomes fully integrated into the team.
+This crucial phase is achieved through effective onboarding and training methods.

-## Onboarding
+---

+## Onboarding: A Smooth Integration Process
-Every project has its own specifics in terms of procedures, technologies, practices, architecture or even domain language.
-While a skilled specialist may be able to learn all of these on their own it would negatively impact their time to integration.
-Additionally, this will make it possible for different team members to have different understanding on the aforementioned aspects of the project which might lead to severe issues down the road.
+Each project possesses its own unique set of procedures, technologies, practices, architectural nuances, and domain-specific language.
+While a proficient specialist may acquire these independently, it can impede their integration timeline.
+Moreover, inconsistent understanding among team members regarding these project aspects may lead to significant issues in the future.

-And while there is no single way to do great onboarding as it differs from project to project, it is important to have a system in place.
-It doesn't need to be perfect at first but it needs to be alive.
-There is nothing worse than an outdated onboarding procedure that can sometimes do more harm than help.
+Although there is no universally applicable onboarding approach due to project variations, it is essential to establish a systematic process.
+It does not need to be flawless initially but must remain dynamic.
+Outdated onboarding procedures can be counterproductive and detrimental rather than beneficial.

-The goal is to have every person that goes through it to upgrade it.
-This way they can improve it on areas it was missing or it wasn't clear enough - a task that is really hard to do for a veteran in the project.
+The objective is to encourage every individual who undergoes the onboarding process to enhance it.
+By doing so, they can address any areas that require improvement or further clarification — a task that can be challenging for seasoned project veterans.
+Over time, the onboarding system will evolve into a state where integration becomes nearly instantaneous.

-In time our onboarding system will become good enough that the integration time will become almost instantaneous.

-## Trainings
+---

+## Training: Filling Skill Gaps
-Another thing to keep in mind is that the chances that our new employee scored perfectly on every skill in the skill canvas is close to zero.
-This is one of the reasons why we included possible training methods for each skill.
+It is important to acknowledge that the likelihood of a new employee perfectly aligning with every skill outlined in the skill canvas is extremely low.
+This is why various training methods for each skill were incorporated into the canvas.

-Sometimes it is perfectly acceptable to hire someone with already identified gaps in the skill canvas but only if we have a plan on how to close them.
+At times, it is acceptable to hire individuals with identified skill gaps, provided there is a plan in place to bridge those effectively.

-Additionally, during the lifetime of the project we'll inevitably identify additional areas for improvement that are most likely to be shared between multiple team members and it is always a good idea to act on them.
+Additionally, throughout the project's lifespan, additional areas that require improvement will be inevitably identified.
+These areas are likely to be shared among multiple team members, making it crucial to proactively address them.

+---

-## Last Words
+## Final Thoughts

-In the process of working together we'll learn a lot about the people we hired.
-It is important to be on the lookout for important skills or characteristics that we didn't manage to identify during the recruitment process and ask ourselves *"why"*.
+Through our collaborative work, we will gain valuable insights into the individuals we have hired.
+It is vital to remain vigilant for important skills or characteristics that were not initially identified during the recruitment process and to question why this occurred.

-The process itself should be a living and breathing being that reflects our organization's strengths and values.
-The moment it becomes rigid or stale so does our organization and because of that we should always take meticulous care of it and continuously strive to improve it
+The process itself should be a living and breathing entity that reflects our organization's strengths and values.
+The moment it becomes rigid or stale so does our organization.
+Therefore, it is paramount to nurture and continuously enhance the process with meticulous care.